“I have a great idea for an article…”

 I asked Phoebe Pring, a friend and digital marketing expert at Burges Salmon who said, “Unfortunately, there’s no quick fix for hunting down plagiarists.
-But you can use online plagiarism checkers like CopyScape or Small SEO tools, which flag up passages from your article that have been used elsewhere.
+But you can use online plagiarism checkers like CopyScape, Small SEO tools or Free Plagiarism Checker which flag up passages from your article that have been used elsewhere.
 We’ve found that plagiarism can show up in strange ways.
 We once found a whole duplicate site from an anomaly in our web data.”

 I also spoke to Bram Vanoirbeek, another digital guru who I’ve worked with in the legal sector previously (he’s now a Digital Marketing Consultant).
 I asked him for his memories of tracking plagiarists.
 He said:

 “I’ve uncovered a few instances of plagiarism – from firms that you wouldn’t quite believe we’re doing it.
 It’s more prevalent than you think.”

 Does it really matter if other firms are poaching your traffic?
 Yes.
 Because all traffic that comes to your website is potentially a sales lead.